neshannn/Calculator/readme.md

-#Simple Calculator
+Simple Calculator

-##Run
+Hoe to Run??
-CLick th given operators and symbols to perform accordingly
+-CLick th given operators and symbols to perform accordingly